EtienneLnr/EtienneLnr.github.io/_pages/about.md

 Currently, I work as a Research Scientist at EDF R&D, developing cutting-edge deep learning models for temporal data with applications in the energy sector.

-I’m always open to discussions about research and collaboration—feel free to get in touch!ssssssssssss
+I’m always open to discussions about research and collaboration—feel free to get in touch!